 In accordance with Massachusetts Department of Environmental Stormwater Regulations, site improvements include provisions for the subsurface infiltration that will increase groundwater recharge and reduce rainfall runoff from the site to the abutting roadway and properties to below existing runoff and volumes.
-All subsurface infiltration from paved areas will be treated by deep sump catch basins, and grit chambers / oil separators to treat the runoff and remove TSS sediments as required by MA DEP Stormwater regulations.
-The analysis included design storms from 2 year to 100 year.
+All subsurface infiltration from paved areas will be treated by deep sump catch basins and oil/grit separators or through Stormceptor structures to treat the runoff and remove TSS sediments as required by MA DEP Stormwater regulations.
+The analysis included design storms of 2, 10, and 100 year intensity.

-To mitigate an increase in the amount of impervious area on the site, the project will incorporate above and sub-surface infiltration, reducing flow rates and volumes to below pre-development rates, see the runoff rates table in the following section.
+To mitigate an increase in the amount of impervious area on the site, the project will incorporate subsurface infiltration that reduces flow rates and volumes to below pre-development rates.
+See the runoff rates table in the following section.
 The project will incorporate best management practices (BMPs) to promote stormwater recharge and total suspended solids (TSS) removal and increase recharge to groundwater.
-The project is designed to meet or exceed all requirements of the Massachusetts Stormwater Management Standards as well as the Town of Newbury Stormwater regulations.
+The project is intended to meet or exceed all requirements of the Massachusetts Stormwater Management Standards as well as the Town of Newbury Stormwater regulations.